Floquet breathers in a modulated nonlinear lattice: Introduction

-The article is organized as follows: after the introduction in Sect.\,\ref{sec:intro}, Sect.\,\ref{sec:physical} presents the physical model and the derivation of the system of differential equations both for the nonlinear system and its linear approximation corresponding to small oscillations.
-In Sect.\,\ref{sec:disperionrelation}, the effect of space and time modulation on the dispersion bands is analyzed theoretically and numerically.
-Sect.\,\ref{sec:theory_ILM} presents changes brought about by modulation in breather theory, breather obtention, and stability.
-In Sect.\,\ref{sec:timecrystals}, time-crystal breathers, that is, breathers with a frequency an integer multiple of the modulation frequency, are obtained and their properties presented.
-The case of the breather frequency as a multiple of the modulating frequency is presented in Sect.\,\ref{sec:antitimecrystals}.
-The final Sect.\,\ref{sec:conclusions} presents the concluding remarks.
+The article is organized as follows: after the introduction in Sec.\,\ref{sec:intro}, Sec.\,\ref{sec:physical} presents the physical model and the derivation of the system of differential equations, both for the nonlinear system and its linear approximation corresponding to small oscillations.
+In Sec.\,\ref{sec:dispersionrelation}, the effect of space and time modulation on the dispersion bands is presented, while the theoretical deduction is located in Appendix\,\ref{app:dispersion}.
+Sec.\,\ref{sec:theory_ILM} presents changes brought about by modulation in breather theory, breather obtention, and linear stability.
+Sec.\,\ref{sec:timecrystals}, presents breathers with a period that is an integer of the modulation period, and thus with a frequency smaller than the modulating one, and their properties are analyzed.
+The case of the breather frequency as a multiple of the modulation frequency is presented in Sec.\,\ref{sec:antitimecrystals}.
+Sec.\,\ref{sec:frequencydependence} considers also rational ratios of the breather and modulation frequencies, and the possibility of the breathers to be in quadrature with the modulation.
+A systematic study of the evolution of linear stability with the frequency is performed.
+The final Sec.\,\ref{sec:conclusions} presents the concluding remarks.
+Important but long explanations and mathematical derivations are included in three appendices in order not to interrupt the flow of the article focused on Floquet breathers.
+Appendix\,\ref{app:thermal} deals with the concept of thermalization and numerical experiments that are used to check the theory.
+Appendix\,\ref{app:notation} presents concepts and notation used in some of the main text and in Appendix\,\ref{app:dispersion}, where the mathematical derivations of the dispersion relations are included.